CumulusNetworks/docs/content/cumulus-linux/System-Configuration/Authentication,-Authorization-and-Accounting/User-Accounts.md

-To access the switch without a password, you need to [boot into a single shell/user mode](/cumulus-linux/Monitoring-and-Troubleshooting/Single-User-Mode---Boot-Recovery).
+To access the switch without a password, you need to [boot into a single shell/user mode](/cumulus-linux/Monitoring-and-Troubleshooting/Single-User-Mode-Boot-Recovery).

 You can add and configure user accounts in Cumulus Linux with read-only or edit permissions for NCLU.
-For more information, see [Configure User Accounts](Network-Command-Line-Utility---NCLU.html#src-8362580_NetworkCommandLineUtility-NCLU-configure-user-accounts).
+For more information, see [Configure User Accounts](Network-Command-Line-Utility-NCLU.html#src-8362580_NetworkCommandLineUtility-NCLU-configure-user-accounts).

-## <span>Enable Remote Access for the root User</span>
+## Enable Remote Access for the root User</span>

 The root user does not have a password and cannot log into a switch using SSH.
 This default account behavior is consistent with Debian.
 To